 Art clubs are also not babysitting or a dreaded extra “job.”
 It can be but it shouldn’t be, and you shouldn’t let it be.
 A true club has leaders who show up and plan.
 Too many children in my last school wanted a club leadership position but it was all on paper and rarely in real leadership.
 If students are showing up for an art club it should be made clear that they are engaged in art-making, planning, organizing, cleaning, volunteering, etc. How that happens is often in the structure you impose.

-Art Club is not a volunteer position.
-Which means, you are paid as other established clubs advisors do and materials are supplied either through a generous budget that can supply art classes as well as after school program or with a separate budget to spend on the club activities.
-Some programs run by students paying a club fee.
+Art Club advisor is not a volunteer position.
+This means you are paid comparable to what other established clubs advisors do and materials are supplied either through a generous budget that can supply art classes as well as an after-school program or with a separate budget to spend on the club activities.
+Some programs are run by students paying a club fee.

 Art Club models